daxinc/crush-wordle/README.md

 Play [WORDLE](https://www.powerlanguage.co.uk/wordle/) game as a software engineer.
+Use [this](https://daxinc.github.io/crush-wordle/).